webplatform/docs/dom/StorageEvent/index.md

 }}
 }}
 {{Notes_Section
+|Usage=Used to notify a user that data has been successfully written to their DOM Storage area of their device.
 |Notes=In MSIE browsers...

 1. DOM storage is user and/or administrator configurable from Internet Options and Group Policy.

 2. For local (x)html files that use the file: protocol, sessionStorage and localStorage are undefined.
 |Import_Notes====Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}221374 HTML5 A vocabulary and associated APIs for HTML and XHTML], Section 5.11.1.5